DSP after their divorce from BlackRock has launched their first product DSP Healthcare Fund – let me be frank, I am disappointed.

 Key features DSP Healthcare Fund

-I don’t want to bore you with the fund features – you can check presentation under these points
+I don’t want to bore you with the fund features – you can check the presentation under these points

 - The core investment will be equity and equity-related securities of healthcare and pharmaceutical companies.